revilo1882/crazy-cards/README.md

 - I built most of the functionality first as I anticipated building the userform and displaying the clickable results would take the most time.

+- After adding styling I made the app responsive by adjusting the card layout depending on the screen size.
+No other elements have been adjusted as I felt it wasn't necessary.

 - The app is built into the following sections:
     - The Header has a clickable link to the start of the app.
     - The App is is the hompage which renders each instance of the card component and has a button link to the user form.